abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 * Flask Blueprints
 * Flask-admin for Admin views and easy realtime management
 * Easily deployable on Heroku.
+* A page to show relevant details about the machine such as name, IP, OS, points and difficulty level.
-* User Registration, account management, Forgot password
+* User Registration, account management, Forgot password, Notifications
 * Hash submission (currently 2 hashes: user and root)
 * Real time scoreboard tracking
-* A page to show relevant details about the machine such as name, IP, OS, points and difficulty level.

 ## How To Use